 - A large rally requiring sound-amplifying devices.

-Unless there are special circumstances, notice requirements of more than a few days are typically not constitutional.
+- Unless there are special circumstances, notice requirements of more than a few days are typically not constitutional.
 Additionally, any advance-notice requirement can’t be used to prevent demonstrations that are rapid responses to unforeseeable and recent news events.
 Permit ordinances must allow for spontaneous demonstrations.
 That means, for example, that a permit may not be required when responding to breaking news, even where it would be required for a planned event.